 Led Zeppelin hit me hard.
 Oh wait, Metallica, Master of Puppets, that was a big one for me.
 I spent a week or two just listening to that all day and night long, over and over and over.
 That’s the way I usually consume music that I love.
 I binge on it.

 Who is your musical hero?

 My Dad.
-He was a classical guitar player who travelled and gigged a lot when i was young.
+He was a classical guitar player who traveled and gigged a lot when I was young.
 He’s amazing.
-He specialized in classical music, but could play anything.
+He specialized in classical music but could play anything.
 I have a lot of sweet memories of him playing for our family.
 It was better than any TV show or anything on the radio.
 I am pretty sure my lack of musical talent is a bitter pill for him to swallow, god knows he tried to teach me.
 Love you, Dad!